Tanmaykorate01/Tanmaykorate01/README.md

 ### 🚀 About Me

-I'm a backend-focused developer who enjoys turning ideas into systems that actually hold up under real use — not just code that runs once and looks good in a demo.
+Backend developer focused on building reliable, well-structured systems using Java, Spring Boot, and Python.
+I care about writing code that scales cleanly and performs predictably in production, not just code that works in a demo.

 - 🔭 Currently building backend services with **Java, Spring Boot & Python**
-- 🌱 Sharpening my understanding of **distributed systems, databases & system design**
+- 🌱 Deepening my understanding of **distributed systems, databases & system design**
-- ⚙️ Focused on writing clean, scalable, production-minded code — not just "make it work"
+- ⚙️ Focused on clean architecture, maintainability, and production-grade engineering practices
-- 🤝 Open to collaborating on backend & open-source projects
+- 🤝 Open to collaborating on backend and open-source projects
-- 💬 Happy to talk Java, Spring Boot, backend architecture, or DSA
+- 💬 Glad to discuss Java, Spring Boot, backend architecture, or data structures & algorithms
-- 📈 Long-term goal: grow into a strong backend/systems engineer who ships reliable software
+- 📈 Working toward a long-term career as a backend/systems engineer building reliable software

 > *"I build, not just learn."*